malongle91/cse5242-group4/README.md

 This system is divided into the following components:
 + **Student Quiz Form** - The student quiz (written in React) takes in the student's id, name, and seating group assigned before entering the user into a multiple-choice quiz.
 The student's answers are forwarded through the system in realtime, eventually making their way to the instructor dashboard.

+    + Note that the quiz questions and correct answers are manually defined here, under `student-quiz/src/questions.json`.
+    It is up to the user to enter the correct answer info consistently between this quiz definition and the questions table of the results database.

 + **Message Broker** - This project uses ActiveMQ to a message broker on the local machine.
 The purpose of this broker is to handle the stream of data coming from the student quiz instances at a resonable capacity, receiving the data and forwarding it to eventually be stored by the database.

 + **Broker-to-Database Mapper** - This script is to be run in a Node.js environment as a single instance.
 The purpose of this script is to receive the forwarded data from the message broker (which includes student information and student answers to individual questions), and map the data into the appropriate fields to be inserted into the database.